Best food in the West of Singapore

 6. Smoky goodness – New Lucky Claypot Rice

-Here, they still cook their claypot rice using the traditional charcoal, explaining a minimum waiting time of 15 min even during off-peak hours.
-But the wait is worth it as the rice is well cooked, fragrant and full all the juicy goodness of the generous chicken pieces given.
-They also offer several other dishes like oyster sauce vegetables and soup.
+At New Lucky Claypot Rice, they still cook their claypot rice using the traditional charcoal, which explains why there’s a minimum waiting time of 15 minutes even during off-peak hours.
+But the wait is worth it as the rice is well-cooked, fragrant and full of the juicy goodness from the chicken pieces.

-Address: Holland Drive Market & Food Centre, 44 Holland Drive #02-19, S270044
+Address: Holland Drive Market & Food Centre, 44 Holland Drive #02-19, Singapore 270044

 7. For Hotpot Fans – HaiDiLao

 The West is now home to the popular Sichuan hotpot chain restaurant Hai Di Lao at IMM, much to HDL’s fans’ delight.
 This outlet has been a well kept secret amongst West-dwelling Singaporeans and thankfully, the queue is not as daunting as its town counterparts.
 Plus, the complimentary fresh fruits and manicures provided by HDL help to pass the time as you wait.

 Hai Di Lao is known for their numbing spicy soup bases and the freedom to customise your own dipping sauce.
 Alternatively, cool down with their free flow of fruits and soy bean pudding.
 Regulars recommend the fresh tasting meat, especially the Gongfu noodles – it’s served along with a performance you don’t want to miss.